 Sure, sometimes.
 When I do depends on several factors: 1) the species I currently have, 2) the needs of my LFS, 3) the time of year (some parts of the year are busier for me than others with respect to my occupation).

 Mainly, four reasons.
-1) I’m old school, which means I gravitate more toward reading and writing, 2) Reading is fundamentally important, and I think everyone should do a lot of it, 3) It’s much quicker to write a post than it is to produce a high quality video demonstrating/showing/explaining something, so it’s a time thing, 4) Since I don’t do this to make money, the return on investment (ROI) for me is already low and would be much lower if I produced videos (see #3).
+1) I’m old school, which means I gravitate more toward reading and writing, 2) Reading is fundamentally important, and I think everyone should do a lot of it, 3) It’s much quicker to write a post than it is to produce a high quality video demonstrating/showing/explaining something, so it’s a time thing, 4) Since I don’t do this to make money, the return on investment (ROI) for me is already low and would be much lower if I produced videos (see #3 above in this question).

-Great question and probably one best for the readers to answer.
-Though I don’t routinely read cichlid blogs, my general conclusions are that 1) there aren’t very many of them, 2) many are no longer active, 3) for those still active, the post frequency is low, and 4) mine has no sponsors and/or advertisements, and 5) others don’t offer the same range/variety of content.
+Another great question and probably one best for the readers to answer.
+Though I don’t routinely read cichlid blogs, my general conclusions are, in no specific order, 1) there aren’t very many of them, 2) many are no longer active, 3) for those still active, the post frequency is low, 4) mine has no sponsors and/or advertisements, and 5) others don’t offer the same range/variety of content.